 How you position yourself during the crisis will not only influence your business in the short term but will massively impact how your brand is perceived going forward.
 We know that most businesses would never dream of trying to capitalise on the current global crisis to turn a profit, but good intentions can easily be misconstrued.
 Coors had to pull their ad campaign promoting their beer as “the beer of working remotely” due to backlash from audiences and Lumin – a popular skincare brand for men – had to issue an apology email to all customers after releasing a marketing campaign focused on their new “Touchless Hydration Mist”.

 It’s understandable that many businesses who are affected by the Coronavirus pandemic will be looking for any opportunity to earn revenue, however it’s important that you first think of the impact that your message may have on your audience.
-Many of you have spent months and even years developing a level of trust with your followers, one wrong move when times are tense could be enough to burn those bridges for the foreseeable future.
+Many of you have spent months and even years developing a level of trust with your followers, one wrong move when times are tense could be enough to burn those bridges for the foreseeable future also you can also use these social media opportunities to have your business back on track.

 Change Your Strategy, Not Your Visibility